skellis46/slipbox/somatic practices, interoception and evidence.md

 >  In sum, the scientific discourse used in somatic practices is not necessarily a guarantee of the scientific value of the work engaged in, and even less so of the potentially scientific attitude of its author.
 The function of science is neither to introduce doubt, nor to situate somatics within current scientific debates.
 Somatics does not depend on traditional scientific procedure that would require the description of experiments, the determination of the limits of validity of an argument, or the possible presentation of contradictory hypotheses.
 The function of science within somatics is to foster belief.[@ginot-2010-shusterman p.15]

-"The function of science within somatics is to foster belief"[@ginot-2010-shusterman p.15]. true stories are stories that are believed in. [[search for truth]] but also debate on [[internalism and externalism in epistemology]] -- something about how science functions?
+"The function of science within somatics is to foster belief"[@ginot-2010-shusterman p.15]. true stories are stories that are believed in! [[search for truth]] but also debate on [[internalism and externalism in epistemology]] -- something about how science functions?

 > The function of science within somatics is to foster belief.
 Whereas somatic practice incessantly exposes differences in and the immaterial and elusive nature of sensing, scientific discourse inscribes vertiginous individual experience into a larger scheme whose uniformity promotes generalization.
 Somatics induces us to believe in the "scientific," universal, and "provable" nature of experience, in order to provide a stable collective context for what is fundamentally an unstable, highly individualized experience.[@ginot-2010-shusterman p.15]

+Thinking more about belief:

+> The field is based on the belief that we have the capacity and personal agency to direct and/or redirect our lives through gentle self-reflexive processes; these processes help us to actively participate in the world, discover more about ourselves, and make change if called to do so.[@williamson-2009-formative p.39]

+It's just belief!

 - strange article by [[Batson et al - Integrating somatics and science]] about 'integration' (when what they are really asking for is for "somatic principles and experiences" (p.185) to get a seat at the table.